Rupasreesurapaneni777/Hand-Gesture-Recognition/README.md

 The main objectives of this project are:

-* Detect human hands using real-time camera input
-* Identify different hand gestures
-* Process live video frames
+* Capture real-time video using a webcam
-* Extract important hand features
+* Detect the hand from the background
+* Identify palm and finger positions
-* Classify hand gestures accurately
+* Recognize predefined hand gestures
 * Display the detected gesture in real time
-* Demonstrate touchless human-computer interaction
+* Demonstrate touchless Human-Computer Interaction

 ---

 ## 🚀 Features

-* Real-time hand detection
-* Live webcam processing
+* 📷 Real-time webcam input
-* Gesture recognition
-* Hand region detection
+* ✋ Hand detection
-* Image preprocessing
-* Feature extraction
+* 🖐️ Finger detection
+* 🔵 Palm-center detection
+* 📐 Finger-angle calculation
+* 🔍 Contour and convex hull detection
+* 🎯 Region of Interest for hand processing
-* Gesture classification
+* 🤖 Gesture recognition
-* Real-time prediction display
+* ⚡ Real-time processing
+* 🔄 Reset option
-* Simple and easy-to-understand output
+* ⌨️ Simple keyboard controls

 ---